bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 When we open a browser and navigate to the <http://localhost:7248/account/login> the Login page of the application is displayed and, a user can log in and the user is redirected to the home page of the application,

-This time, the Authentication works as expected, the Login and Register links are not present anymore, instead, you can see the Logout button and the username.
+This time, the **authentication** works as expected, the **Login and Register links** are not there anymore, instead, you can see the Logout button and the username.

 ![Containerize DotNET Final](Images/containerise_dotnet_final.png)

 ### Step 6:  Update and Run all the Containers at once - Docker Compose

-The .NET Web Api and the Blazor WebAssembly application are up and running.
-We can register a user, login a user, logout a user.
+The **.NET Web API** and the **Blazor WebAssembly** application are up and running.
+We can register as a user, log in as a user, log out as a user.

 There is still something we can improve.
 When our code has changed, we wrote a new feature or fixed a bug, and we want the latest version, we need to stop the running Docker containers.
-Then we need to rebuild the Docker images.
-Finally we need to restart the Docker containers.
+Then we need to rebuild the Docker Images.
+Finally, we need to restart the Docker containers.
 This means a user needs to enter 7 commands in the Terminal.

 ```bash
 # Stop Docker containers